anishaf92/SchoolCool/README.md

 - Has the authority to assign teacher for particular grade and subject , based on teacher's subjects entered while registering.

-- For academic purpose Admin userName: admin1 Passoword: schoolcool
+- For academic purpose Admin userName: admin1 Password: schoolcool

 [Working Demo](https://654c5984b5dcf726a4942752--gentle-snickerdoodle-a87926.netlify.app/)